 Hike: Smith Rock

 The air was cool and crisp as we headed south out of Bend.
-The temperature, slated to rise to the mid 80’s, perfect for our Anniversary Hike celebrating our 33 years together.
+The temperature, slated to rise to the mid 80’s, was perfect for our Anniversary Hike, celebrating our 33 years together.
 We wanted to climb Smith Rock and then go scout out the airport in Madras for the eclipse of 2017.

 Smith Rock juts straight up from a lava encroached plain in Central Oregon.
 It’s orange, blue, and florescent green tinted cliffs look like spinnaker sails on the prow of a ship.
 It is THE destination spot for thousands of avid rock climbers in the region.
 We were there for the hiking, yet Smith Rock claims to be the most popular state park for mountaineering-type climbs in the country.
 The Park’s lava beds and basalt ledges are set apart from the rest of the landscape by the Crooked River, which creates a natural, protective moat around the Rock.

 We traversed the first switch backs easily, making it from parking lot to the top of the trail in about 30 minutes.
 Called Misery Ridge, it did not live up to its name.
 The 900 foot climb from the river’s edge to the plateau seemed steep, but it was surprisingly steady with the solid trail and well maintained wooden stairs up the steepest sections.
 The view going down the back side of the mountain was beautiful and Tracy and I rested at First Kiss to watch the early morning climbers scaling Monkey Face, which does look like the silhouette of a beast from the Planet of the Apes.
 The views of the Cascades (Three Sisters, Mount Jefferson, Mount Hood, Mount Adams and others) in the distance were magnificent, covered with snow and topped by morning clouds.